o3de/community/guides/deprecation.md

     AZ::Entity* CreateEditorEntity(const char* name) = 0;
     ```

+3. Create a pull request referencing the GitHub issue.
+Code owners will be notified of this change.
+(Check the [CODEOWNERS](https://github.com/o3de/o3de/blob/development/.github/CODEOWNERS) file to verify which sig the deprecation applies to).

-    - Add an announcement to the Discord Impactful Change channel
+4. Once the PR is approved, add an announcement to the Discord Impactful Change channel and relevant sig channel.

-      - Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf
+   - *Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf.*

 ### Tracking

-- sig-release can filter GHIs by date and label (e.g. `"kind/deprecation"`) to author Release Notes
+- [sig-release](https://github.com/o3de/sig-release) can filter GitHub issues by date and label (e.g. `"kind/deprecation"`) to author release notes.

 ### Advice

-- Use of the `AZ_DEPRECATED` macro is not allowed when first deprecating an API
+- Use of the `AZ_DEPRECATED` macro should not be used when first deprecating an API.
-  - It is required to first use the comment identifier `O3DE_DEPRECATION_NOTICE`, and as a second pass, add `AZ_DEPRECATED`
+  - It is required to first use the comment identifier `O3DE_DEPRECATION_NOTICE`, and as a second pass, add `AZ_DEPRECATED` (applies to mature APIs - see [Stable vs Volatile APIs](#stable-vs-volatile-apis)).
   - Note: In C++ code, `@deprecated` may be used to highlight deprecation changes in the API reference.
-This is not widely supported and is not a requirement at this time
+This is not widely supported and is not a requirement at this time.

 ## System/Feature Deprecation

-An overview of how to make breaking System/Feature changes/removals
+An overview of how to make breaking System/Feature changes/removals.

 ### System/Feature Deprecation Examples